Why are we building Mediapapa

 Why we built it

-That’s what we decided to build.
+That is what we decided to build.

 Building at a transformational time